The top 10 chicken and waffles in Toronto

 This corner restaurant in the Junction serves their fried chicken with a buttermilk bran waffle.
 Be sure to drench it in their bourbon maple syrup before chowing down.

+Chicken and waffles get the eggs benny treatment at this 24-hour diner on Dundas West.
+Cornflake chicken and a poached egg sits on top of fluffy waffles with a ton of hollandaise, sausage gravy and syrup.

+With multiple locations, this is one of Toronto's most popular spots for chicken and waffles.
+Get it straight up or in a club sandwich.

-Jerk chicken isn't the only thing on the menu at this Cabbagetown Caribbean joint.
+Jerk chicken isn't the only thing on the menu at this Caribbean joint in Regent Park.
 Their Island fried chicken and waffles is served alongside syrup and chili sauce.

-If you're looking for an Asian spin on traditional chicken and waffles, a visit to this Riverside spot is in order.
-Their Korean fried chicken comes on a bubble egg waffle and the chicken is glazed in a sweet chili sauce.

-Chicken and waffles gets the eggs benny treatment at this 24 hour diner on Dundas West.
-Cornflake chicken and a poached egg sits on top of fluffy waffles with a ton of hollandaise, sausage gravy, and syrup.

-Gluttonous brunch is the name of the game at this Junction spot.
-A must-try is their big ticket fried chicken ‘n’ waffle ’wich.
-Buttermilk fried chicken thigh gets sandwiched between two fluffy waffles and is sprinkled with sweet hot candied jalapenos.

 Join the conversation Load comments